Roger Lee Hayden: Career

 In July 2007, Hayden made his MotoGP début as a wild card for Kawasaki at Mazda Raceway Laguna Seca.
 He piloted the Kawasaki ZX-RR to a tenth-place finish, scoring six points for Kawasaki Motors Racing.
 On September 16, 2007, at Mazda Raceway Laguna Seca, Hayden clinched the AMA 600 Supersport championship after finishing runner-up twice during the and seasons.

 Hayden's successful 2007 season was followed by injury in 2008.
 Hayden fractured his arm in March 2008 during qualifying at Daytona International Speedway.
 Though he recovered from his arm injury, his season was effectively brought to an end on April 19, 2008, when he was involved in a heavy crash with Robertino Pietri during qualifying at Barber Motorsports Park.
 As a result of the crash, Hayden suffered three breaks to his pelvis bone, three breaks to his lower left lumbar, and severe lacerations to the pinky finger on his left hand.
 Hayden's left pinky finger was eventually amputated after specialists determined that the digit could not be repaired.
 Hayden did not return to AMA competition full-time until Round 3 of the 2009 AMA season at Road Atlanta.

-In January 2010, the Pedercini Team announced that Hayden will join the team to contest the 2010 Superbike World Championship season, partnering Matteo Baiocco on a Kawasaki ZX-10R.
+In January 2010, the Pedercini Team announced that Hayden would join the team to contest the 2010 Superbike World Championship season, partnering Matteo Baiocco on a Kawasaki ZX-10R.